 A marine biologist by training, Diane is Parks Canada’s Marine Areas Establishment Advisor.
 As part of the Protected Areas Establishment team, she assists with the identification and selection of marine sites for protection.
 She also helps with feasibility assessments where consultation with Indigenous, community and stakeholder groups plays a major role.

 And narwhals are one of her favourite stakeholder groups.
-Remembering her first glimpse of the whales in Lancaster Sound, she says,” I’m usually very expressive, and on that day I was extremely expressive.”
+Remembering her first glimpse of the whales in Tallurutiup Imanga, she says,” I’m usually very expressive, and on that day I was extremely expressive.”

 Lancaster Sound in Inuktitut is “Tallurutiup Tariunga”

 In August of this year, she will have another opportunity to visit an important narwhal concentration area.
-She will travel to Tremblay Sound in the Lancaster Sound region of Canada’s High Arctic.
+She will travel to Tremblay Sound in the Tallurutiup Imanga region of Canada’s High Arctic.